cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiEnableCMEK struct via the builder pattern
+Other parameters are passed through a pointer to a apiEnableCMEKSpec struct via the builder pattern

 Name | Type | Description  | Notes